Norwegian Escape cruise ship was built by Meyer Werft in Papenburg, Germany, for Norwegian Cruise Line (NCL).

 Technical specifications of the Breakaway Plus cruise ship

-Marine wildlife artist Guy Harvey will designed the signature hull artwork of NCL's latest addition, which will features underwater scenes of marine wildlife.
+Marine wildlife artist Guy Harvey designed the signature hull artwork of NCL’s latest addition, which features underwater scenes of marine wildlife.

 Accommodation facilities on-board the Meyer Werft-built ship

-The new cruise ship is designed to provide accommodation for 4,200 guests and features a range of suites, including The Haven by Norwegian, Mini-Suites, Balcony and Oceanview staterooms, as well as Inside and Studio staterooms.
+The cruise ship is designed to provide accommodation for 4,266 guests, including a crew of 1,733 and features a range of suites, including The Haven by Norwegian, Mini-Suites, Balcony and Oceanview staterooms, as well as Inside and Studio staterooms.

 Located on decks 17 and 18, The Haven by Norwegian features 95 luxurious suites.
 Accommodation options include The Haven Deluxe Owner’s Suite, The Haven Owner’s Suite, The Haven Two-Bedroom Family Villa, The Haven Courtyard Penthouse and The Haven Deluxe Spa Suite.